Distant Object Localisation from Noisy Image Segmentation Sequences: Materials and Methods

 \subsection{Metrics}

-The performance of the proposed method was quantified using two measures, the root mean square error (RMSE) and negative log predictive density (NLPD), of which the RMSE was computed between the predicted particles, $\mathbf{p}_i$, and the mean of the target location, $\mathbf{m}_t$:
+The performance of the proposed method was quantified, most importantly, by the root mean square error (RMSE), which was computed between the predicted particles, $\mathbf{p}_i$, and the mean of the target location, $\mathbf{m}_t$:

 where $n_p$ is the number of particles.
 This is equal to the Euclidean distance between the predicted and ground truth means.
-The NLPD was computed based on the likelihood that the target mean would be drawn from the distribution of particles as if they presented a normal distribution, such that:

-The RMSE presents an intuitive linear measure for the distance between the predicted target centre point and the true target centre point, while the NLPD better takes into account the uncertainty presented by the variation of the particles.
+Another measure used for evaluating the particle filter, specifically in the simulation, was the ratio of particles which fell in the target object region in the 3D space.
+The ratio was computed as $ratio = n_{in} / n_p$, where $n_{in}$ and $n_p$ were the number of particles inside the target object and the total number of particles, respectively.
+The ratio enabled quantitatively observing how well the particle filter distribution converges to that of the actual target object.

-For both metrics, we report the minimum obtained value during the test, corresponding to the converged filter estimate, and for the RMSE, we also report the mean between 200 and 1000 metres of camera translation.
+For both metrics, from the simulations, we report the mean between 200 and 1000 metres of camera translation, and for the RMSE, we also report the minimum obtained value during the test.
 The first 200 metres were dismissed due to being mostly dependent on the initialisation, and 1000 metres was the maximum translation in the experiments.
 For all results, the metrics were computed over an average of ten simulations to reduce noise caused by the randomness of the experiments.
+For the particle filter, the multiseed configuration was also used when evaluating with empirical data due to the method's dependency on the pseudo-randomly varied particles.